Dataherald/dataherald/docs/vector_store.rst

 Vector Store
 ====================

 The Dataherald Engine uses a Vector store for retrieving similar few shot examples from previous Natural Language to SQL pairs that have been marked as correct.
-Currently Pinecone and ChromaDB are the supported vector stores, though developers can easily add support for other vector stores by implementing the abstract VectorStore class.
+Currently Pinecone, AstraDB, and ChromaDB are the supported vector stores, though developers can easily add support for other vector stores by implementing the abstract VectorStore class.

 Abstract Vector Store Class
 ---------------------------

-Both ChromaDB and Pinecone are implemented as subclasses of the abstract :class:`VectorStore` class.
+AstraDB, ChromaDB and Pinecone are implemented as subclasses of the abstract :class:`VectorStore` class.
 This abstract class provides a unified interface for working with different vector store implementations.

 :class:`VectorStore`
 ^^^^^^^^^^^^^^^^^^^^^

-This abstract class defines the common methods that both ChromaDB and Pinecone vector stores should implement.
+This abstract class defines the common methods that AstraDB, ChromaDB, and Pinecone vector stores should implement.

 .. method:: __init__(self, system: System)
    :noindex: